VictoriaMetrics/VictoriaMetrics/README.md

 ### How to work with snapshots?

+VictoriaMetrics is able to create [instant snapshots](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282) for all the data stored under `-storageDataPath` directory.
 Navigate to `http://<victoriametrics-addr>:8428/snapshot/create` in order to create an instant snapshot.
 The page will return the following JSON response: